IU-PR/Capstone_project/content/docs/Groups/FairLance.md

     It's important to note that our project is still in its early stages, and we remain open to adopting new technologies and approaches as we continue development.

-## **Week 2 questionnaire:**
+## **Questionnaire:**

-1) Tech Stack Resources: Are you utilizing any **project-based books** that specifically cover your tech stack and help you build your project?
-If yes, please provide the names of these books (name at least 3).
-How do you anticipate utilizing these materials to enhance your knowledge and expertise in your tech stack?
+1) **Tech Stack Resources: Are you utilizing any **project-based books** that specifically cover your tech stack and help you build your project?**

-    - **Answer**: Currently, We are not using any project-based books.
+    Currently, We are not using any project-based books.
 However, We are heavily relying on the documentation and resources provided by the frameworks we are using.

-2) Mentorship Support: Do you currently have a mentor actively involved in your project?
-If yes, kindly share the name of your mentor and explain how their guidance has positively influenced your project.
-If you don't have a mentor yet, have you considered seeking one?
-How do you believe having a mentor could contribute to the success of your project?
-Remember, having an experienced mentor that can guide you and your team is your responsibility.
+2) **Mentorship Support: Do you currently have a mentor actively involved in your project?**

-     - **Answer**: Currently, our project does not have a mentor.
+    Currently, our project does not have a mentor.
 We haven't considered having a mentor for the project as we are still in the early stage.
 However, we recognize the potential benefits of having a mentor, so we might consider seeking out a mentor in later stages or challenging points in the project.

-3) Exploring Alternative Resources: In addition to project-based books, what other resources have you explored to expand your understanding of your tech stack?
-This could include online courses, video tutorials, documentation, or any other sources that have been valuable in filling knowledge gaps.
-Please, name at least 3 resources
+3) **Exploring Alternative Resources: In addition to project-based books, what other resources have you explored to expand your understanding of your tech stack?**

-    - **Answer**: As we said in the first question, our main resources are the documentations provided by the frameworks like Django, Django REST and React documentations.In addition to documentation, we sometimes go for popular video tutorials.
+    As we said in the first question, our main resources are the documentations provided by the frameworks like Django, Django REST and React documentations.In addition to documentation, we sometimes go for popular video tutorials.
 Also, we always try to analyze how other popular platforms handle features and functionalities related to our platform.
 By thoroughly studying these resources, we are gaining in-depth knowledge about the features, functionalities, and best practices of our tech stack.
 This approach allows us to utilize them effectively in our project development in order to achieve security, scalability and performance.

-4) Identifying Knowledge Gaps: Are there any specific areas within your tech stack where you or your team feel there are knowledge gaps or expertise is lacking?
-If so, how do you plan to address these gaps and ensure a well-rounded understanding of your chosen technologies?
-Please name the tech stack division in your team and outline how are you planning to deal with **knowledge gaps**
+4) **Identifying Knowledge Gaps: Are there any specific areas within your tech stack where you or your team feel there are knowledge gaps or expertise is lacking?**

-     - **Answer**: As second-year students, our average experience drives us to seek more knowledge and conduct extensive research for developing a fully-featured website/project.
-During meetings, we create detailed plans for the upcoming week, identify knowledge gaps, and search for tutorials to address those gaps.
-Recently, we faced difficulty in selecting the appropriate authentication method that suits the interaction betweeen our frontend/backend frameworks.
-As none of us have experience in this area, we are researching to bridge this gap and ensure a suitable solution for both frontend/backend teams.
-     - The tech stack dicision will be like following:
+    *The tech stack dicision based on our different knowledge gaps will be like following:*

     **Frontend**

     Due to the diverse backgrounds of our frontend team members, each individual utilizes different frameworks and technologies.
 However, in order to enhance our teamwork efficiency, we have collectively chosen REACT as our primary framework.

     To bridge the knowledge gap and ensure everyone is well-versed in REACT, we have devised a plan for the first two weeks.
 Each team member will be assigned a specific page based on their expertise, allowing them to practice and familiarize themselves with the framework.
 This approach aims to strengthen our skills and create a cohesive understanding of REACT within the team.

     - ***Ahmad Alhussin***
         Create main landing page, browsing jobs page.
     - ***Ghadeer Akleh***
         Create profile information page
     - ***Hamada Salhab***
         Create sign in/sign up, and posts pages

     **Backend**

     The backend team also faces various knowledge gaps, and we have adopted a similar approach as the frontend team to address this issue.
 Each team member will be given the opportunity to practice and enhance their skills by focusing on specific features.

     In order to effectively utilize the first two weeks, we have divided the tasks as follows:

     - ***Vladislav Lopatovskii***
         Create the main hiring mechanism
     - ***Ahmad Sarhan***
         Design schemas, views and models for those scheams
     - ***Yazan Kbaili***
         Authentication mechanism

     **Smart contracts**

     We acknowledge that our team lacks experience in working with smart contracts.
 Nevertheless, since our smart contract implementation does not involve complex technologies, we have decided to assign this particular section to a team member who possesses background knowledge in solidity

     - ***Ahmad Alhussin***

-5) Engaging with the Tech Community: Have you actively engaged with the broader tech community to seek guidance or learn from experienced professionals in your tech stack?
-This could involve participating in online forums and groups (telegram, discord or any other platform), attending local meetups (Kazan, Innopolis)?
-Do you have means to engage experts into critical tech stack problems through professional networks?
+5) **Engaging with the Tech Community: Have you actively engaged with the broader tech community to seek guidance or learn from experienced professionals in your tech stack?**

-    - **Answer**: At present, we heavily rely on online resources for our work.
+    At present, we heavily rely on online resources for our work.
 By utilizing renowned frameworks in our projects, we can conveniently discover solutions to any inquiries on platforms like [Stack Overflow](https://stackoverflow.com/).
 Take REACT as an example, with its public repository amassing over [200,0000](https://github.com/facebook/react) stars, it offers a wealth of valuable information covering various common issues.

-6) Learning Objectives: What specific learning objectives have you set for yourself and your team in relation to your tech stack this week?
-How do you plan to achieve these objectives, and what strategies or resources will you employ to deepen your understanding?
+6) **Learning Objectives: What specific learning objectives have you set for yourself and your team in relation to your tech stack this week?
+How do you plan to achieve these objectives, and what strategies or resources will you employ to deepen your understanding?**

-    - **Answer**: Our objective for this week is developing a better understanding of security practices and vulnerabilities within our tech stack.We will review documentation, security guidelines, and best practices provided by the framework creators.
+    Our objective for this week is developing a better understanding of security practices and vulnerabilities within our tech stack.We will review documentation, security guidelines, and best practices provided by the framework creators.
 Furthermore, we will explore security-related articles, blogs, and tutorials specific to our tech stack.

-7) Sharing Knowledge with Peers: How have you been sharing your knowledge and expertise with your teammates?
-Have you organized any knowledge-sharing sessions or discussions to facilitate the exchange of insights and experiences related to your tech stack?
+7) **Sharing Knowledge with Peers: How have you been sharing your knowledge and expertise with your teammates?
+Have you organized any knowledge-sharing sessions or discussions to facilitate the exchange of insights and experiences related to your tech stack?**

-    - **Answer**: During our regular team meetings, we make sure to discuss any challenges or issues we have encountered.
+    During our regular team meetings, we make sure to discuss any challenges or issues we have encountered.
 We also communicate any novel techniques or tools that we come across and think the group might find useful.
 We've also set up a Telegram group where we can communicate and schedule meetings if necessary.
 Although no formal knowledge-sharing meetings have been scheduled, we place a high value on teamwork and open communication to make sure that everyone is constantly learning new things.

-8) How have you leveraged AI to compensate for any lacking expertise in your tech stack?
-Have you utilized AI-powered tools or platforms to expedite the process of acquiring knowledge and expertise in your tech stack?
+8) **How have you leveraged AI to compensate for any lacking expertise in your tech stack?
+Have you utilized AI-powered tools or platforms to expedite the process of acquiring knowledge and expertise in your tech stack?**

-    - **Answer**: We have not leveraged AI to compensate for any lacking expertise in our tech stack.
+    We have not leveraged AI to compensate for any lacking expertise in our tech stack.
 For now, we are relaying on our team's expertise and experience to develop and maintain the platform.
 However, we are open to explore AI tools to improve our processes and enhance the user experience.

 ### **Tech Stack and Team Allocation**